-(1) A request for FMLA must be substantiated with satisfactory certification provided within fifteen calendar days of the request for leave.
-If the leave is due to a serious health condition of the employee, employees immediate family member, or covered service member, certification must be submitted by an appropriate health care provider.
+- (1) A request for FMLA must be substantiated with satisfactory certification provided within 15 calendar days of the request for leave.
+If the leave is due to a serious health condition of the employee, employee's immediate family member, or covered service member, certification must be submitted by an appropriate health care provider.
 Certification must be provided on the proper form available in the human resources department.
-If the leave is due to adoption, foster care placement, active duty leave, or covered active duty leave, documentation must be submitted from the appropriate agency.
+If the leave is due to adoption, foster care placement, active duty leave, or covered active duty leave, documentation must be submitted from the appropriate agency. - (2) If the college has sufficient information to designate the leave as FML immediately after receiving notice of the employee's need for leave, the college may provide the employee with the designation notice at that time.

-(2) The college reserves the right to request a second opinion if the validity of the certification is questioned.
-This is done at the college's selection and expense.

-(3) If necessary, to resolve a conflict between the original certification and the second opinion, the college and the employee will mutually select a third health care provider at the college's expense.
+- (3) The college reserves the right to request a second opinion if the validity of the certification is questioned.
+This is done at the college's selection and expense. - (4) If necessary, to resolve a conflict between the original certification and the second opinion, the college and the employee will mutually select a third health care provider at the college's expense.
 This third opinion will be considered final.
 The employee will be provisionally entitled to leave and benefits under the FML pending the second and/or third opinion.
-The college may deny FML to an employee who refuses to release relevant medical records to the health care provider designated to provide a second or third opinion.

-(4) The college will require certification of the qualifying exigency for military family leave.
+The college may deny FML to an employee who refuses to release relevant medical records to the health care provider designated to provide a second or third opinion. - (5) The college will require certification of the qualifying exigency for military family leave.
 The employee must respond to such a request within fifteen days of the request or provide a reasonable explanation for the delay.
-Failure to provide certification may result in a delay or denial of leave.

-(5) The college will require certification for the serious injury or illness of the covered service member.
-The employee must respond to such a request within fifteen days of the request or provide a reasonable explanation for the delay.
-Failure to provide certification may result in a delay or denial of leave.

-(6) The college may request recertification for the serious health condition of the employee or the employees immediate family member, no more frequently than every thirty days and only when circumstances have changed significantly, or if the employer receives information casting doubt on the reason given for the absence, or if the employee seeks an extension of their leave.
-Otherwise, the college may request recertification for the serious health condition of the employee or the employees immediate family member every six months in connection with an fmla absence.
+Failure to provide certification may result in a delay or denial of leave. - (6) The college will require certification for the serious injury or illness of the covered service member.
+The employee must respond to such a request within 15 days of the request or provide a reasonable explanation for the delay.
+Failure to provide certification may result in a delay or denial of leave. - (7) The college may request recertification for the serious health condition of the employee or the employee's immediate family member, no more frequently than every thirty days and only when circumstances have changed significantly, or if the Collegereceives information casting doubt on the reason given for the absence, or if the employee seeks an extension of their leave.
+Otherwise, the college may request recertification for the serious health condition of the employee or the employee's immediate family member every six months in connection with an fmla absence.
 In no instance will leave of any type extend beyond one calendar year.
-In compliance with HIPPA medical privacy rules, the college will obtain the employee or the employees immediate family members permission to obtain clarification on any individually identifiable health information in the case of recertification.
+In compliance with HIPPA medical privacy rules, the college will obtain the employee or the employee's immediate family member's permission to obtain clarification on any individually identifiable health information in the case of recertification. - (8) Per the FMLA, the college is required to maintain records and documents relating to FMLA medical certifications and recertifications of employees or their family members as confidential medical records.

-(7) Failure to comply with the colleges request for documentation may result in discipline.
+(9) Failure to comply with the college's request for documentation may result in discipline.
 The college will refer to the corrective action and discipline policy in these situations.